-AgriInsurance is designed as a management tool to provide producers with some measure of income protection against uncontrollable natural perils.
+AgriInsurance is designed as a management tool to provide producers with income protection against uncontrollable natural perils.
 The Newfoundland and Labrador Crop Insurance Agency offers crop-specific insurance coverage.
 Coverage offered to producers is available under two scenarios: the first is based on the producer's pre-harvest cost of production; and the second is based on 70% of the five year average market price for the crop.
 Under both options, the producer's investment is protected against the effects of drought, excessive moisture, wind, frost, hail, snow, wildlife, disease and insects.
 However, AgriInsurance does not cover losses due to poor farming practices, negligence or lack of insect, disease or weed control.
 The Agency further requires that insured producers follow control practices as recommended by the Department of Natural Resources for the control of late blight and clubroot.

 There are currently separate insurance plans for: potato, turnip, cabbage, beet, carrot on mineral soils, carrot on peat-based soils and parsnip.
 There is a basic requirement of one acre of crop and insurance must be purchased on the entire crop planted (not just the high risk areas).

 A producer must apply for AgriInsurance prior to April 30 of that year.
 Producers select the coverage level and price option for which they intend to insure their crops at time of application.
 Those applicants who do not indicate their intentions will be offered the Agency's default coverage of 60 percent at the Cost of Production price option.
 Once an application has been approved by the Crop Insurance Agency, an Agricultural Inspector meets with the producer and measures the planted acreage using a GPS and then creates a map of the planted acreage.